max0x7ba/atomic_queue/README.md

 These containers have corresponding `AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2` versions where the buffer size is specified as an argument to the constructor.
 The `B` versions are slower.

 The queues also support the totally ordered mode.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but for not the `try_` versions.
-On Intel x86 the totally ordered mode comes at 0 cost.
+On Intel x86 the totally ordered mode has 0 cost, as of 2019.

 A few well-known containers are used for reference in the benchmarks:
-* `boost::lockfree::spsc_queue` - a wait-free single producer single consumer queue from Boost library.
-This is the absolute best performer because it is wait-free, but it only supports single-producer-single-consumer scenario.
+* `boost::lockfree::spsc_queue` - a wait-free single-producer-single-consumer queue from Boost library.
-* `boost::lockfree::queue` - a lock-free multiple producer multiple consumer queue from Boost library.
+* `boost::lockfree::queue` - a lock-free multiple-producer-multiple-consumer queue from Boost library.
 * `pthread_spinlock` - a locked fixed size ring-buffer with `pthread_spinlock_t`.
-* `moodycamel::ConcurrentQueue` - a lock-free multiple producer multiple consumer queue used in non-blocking mode.
+* `moodycamel::ConcurrentQueue` - a lock-free multiple-producer-multiple-consumer queue used in non-blocking mode.
-* `moodycamel::ReaderWriterQueue` - a lock-free single producer single consumer queue used in non-blocking mode.
+* `moodycamel::ReaderWriterQueue` - a lock-free single-producer-single-consumer queue used in non-blocking mode.
 * `tbb::spin_mutex` - a locked fixed size ring-buffer with `tbb::spin_mutex` from Intel Threading Building Blocks.
 * `tbb::speculative_spin_mutex` - a locked fixed size ring-buffer with `tbb::speculative_spin_mutex` from Intel Threading Building Blocks.
 * `tbb::concurrent_bounded_queue` - eponymous queue used in non-blocking mode from Intel Threading Building Blocks.